jbock-java/jbock/SPAGHETTI.md

 abstract String file();
 ````

+`file` is a required option, since the option type `String` is not wrapped in `java.util.Optional`.
+The *value* of this option is the token that immediately follows `--file` in the input array.
+Since this named option is not a <a href="#flags">flag</a>, the value must be present.
+So `--file` cannot be the last token
-The token that follows `--file` can be any string; it may even start with a dash.
+in the input array.
+The value can be any string.
+In particular, it is allowed to start with a dash.
-Any token in `argv` that is not bound by some named option, and precedes the
-<a href="#escape-sequence">*escape sequence*</a>, is called *free*.

 ### Escape sequence

 The escape sequence consists of the <a href="#named-options">*free*</a> token `"--"`,
 i.e. two consecutive dashes.
-Any remaining tokens in `argv` after that will be treated as <a href="#params">*params*</a>.
+Any remaining tokens in the input array will be treated as positional parameters, regardless of their shape.
-In other words, the escape sequence *ends option parsing*.
+In other words, the escape sequence ends option parsing.
-The generated parser will always recognize the escape sequence,
+The generated parser will recognize the escape sequence,
-as long as there is at least one *param* defined.
+as long as there is at least one positional parameter defined.

 ### Repeatable parameters

 Both named options and positional parameters can be *repeatable*.
+The following example declares a repeatable option:

 ````java
 @Option(value = "header", mnemonic = 'H')
 abstract List<String> headers();
 ````

-This list will contain headers in the same order
+This list will contain the values of all `-H` or `--header` options in the input array,
-in which they appear in `argv`.
+in the same order as in the input array.

 To declare a repeatable named option or positional parameter,
 either define a custom collector, or